dekuNukem/exixe/README.md

 Instead of using obscure out-of-production driver chips, it uses a STM32 to handle display and dimming of all digits with hardware PWM.
 The module is controlled via standard SPI protocol, and has onboard RGB LED for backlight effects.

 exixe is cheap, small and modular for easy integration.
+It is compatible with Arduino, Raspberry Pi, ESP8266, and virtually all embedded dev boards today.

-And because each tube has its own driver, there is no need for multiplexing, thus reducing the power consumption, simplifying the circuit design, increases perceived brightness, and prolongs the tube life.
+Since each tube has its own driver, there is no need for multiplexing.
+Thus reducing the power consumption, simplifying the circuit design, increases perceived brightness, and prolongs the tube life.

 ## Features